 Social Life has developed a framework for understanding how places thrive.
-This is based on a review of the evidence from the UK and internationally about what makes places succeed or fail.
-The framework came out of a project originally commissioned by the Homes and Communities Agency, to influence how built environment professionals think about creating new places.
+This is based on a review of the evidence from the UK and internationally about what makes places succeed or fail, originally commissioned by the Homes and Communities Agency.
 We call this our "social sustainability framework".

 Social sustainability is often overlooked within the sustainability field and is largely neglected in mainstream debates.
 Past experience shows that the long-term social needs of new communities are often overlooked in the drive to deliver housing on a large scale.
-Without the right social infrastructure new communities can quickly spiral into decline.
+Without the right social infrastructure new communities can guickly spiral into decline.